Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Verbal Uncertainty and Hallucination

 \section{Verbal Uncertainty and Hallucination}

 Confident hallucinations arise from a miscalibration between VU and SU, where the model fails to express its high uncertainty in its generated output.
-By exploiting this miscalibration, we can detect hallucinations (\S~\ref{subsec:detect}).
-Additionally, we aim to mitigate confident hallucinations by calibrating these two uncertainties using VUFs discovered in \S~\ref{sec:vuf} (\S~\ref{subsec:mitigate}).
+Taking advantage of this miscalibration, we can detect hallucinations (\S~\ref{subsec:detect}).
+Furthermore, we mitigate confident hallucinations by calibrating these two uncertainties using VUFs discovered in \S~\ref{sec:vuf} (\S~\ref{subsec:mitigate}).